hakast/reactNative/README.md

-Converted Angular1 (also on this Github) to a React native app.
-Constructed in Expo iOS simulator, looks perfect in at least iPhone XR - 12.1 ...
+Constructed in Expo iOS simulator, looks perfect in at least iPhone XR - 12.1 ... as a later step I will adjust CSS to get the same appearance on an Android device.

 Project published and uploaded to Expo.